brocla/connectivity_agent/README.md

 A demonstration project showing how to build a multi-tool AI Agent using OpenAI’s **Responses API**.
 Although intended as an example, it also works amazingly well for network connectivity checking.

 ## Overview
 The agent runs in a terminal.
-It chooses which tools to run for your query, interprets their output, and explains results in plain language.
+It chooses which network tools to use for your query, interprets their output, and explains the results in plain language.

 The included tools are: